kenvilar/wp-generate-password/readme.txt

 * Filtered content with only allowed html tags
 * Added and modified function to prevent script injections

-= 1.3.0 =
+= 1.1.0 =
-* Fixed calling non-static method
+* Added conditional logic for directly access to the plugin
-* Improved code benchmarking
+* Moved old generate password functions inside the admin class
-* Improved conditional statements
+* Added class to leverage the OOP concepts
-* Fixed filters
+* Organized plugin structure